Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Human-Like or Liked-by-Humans?

 \paragraph{Do People Always Prefer Human Text?} The answer is \emph{No}.
 Analyzing the preferences of ten annotators across six datasets in \figref{fig:pre-zh} and \ref{fig:pre-ru-ar}, human text was preferred in about half of the cases.
 Notably, for Russian and Arabic, annotators tended to favor machine text.
 This is particularly evident for Russian summaries using the improved prompts (green bars) and Arabic summaries using the original prompts (orange bars).

-\textit{Annotators prefer human-written text when they can clearly identify its source, otherwise they tend to favor machine text.} For Chinese Zhihu QA and student essays, where detection accuracy approaches 100\%, human-written text is generally preferred though there are exceptions. \textit{Zh-Male-postdoc} exhibits a unique preference distribution that deviates from the rest. \textit{Ru-Male-PhD} achieved 100\% accuracy on Russian news and favored human-written text, while the other two annotators, with only medium accuracy, preferred machine-generated text.
+\textit{Annotators prefer human-written text when they can clearly identify its source, otherwise they tend to favor machine text.} For Chinese Zhihu QA and student essays, where detection accuracy approaches 100\%, human-written text is generally preferred though there are exceptions. \textit{Zh-Male-postdoc} exhibits a unique preference distribution that deviates from the rest.
+The tendency to prefer human-written texts when recognized holds across languages.

+Highly accurate Russian annotators prefer human-writtne texts, \textit{Ru-Male-PhD} achieved 100\% accuracy on Russian news and favored human-written text, while the other two annotators, with only medium accuracy, preferred machine-generated text.
 For datasets with medium or low detection accuracy (Russian and Arabic summaries, Arabic tweets), machine text was preferred in $\geq\frac{2}{3}$ of the cases.
 These suggest that when annotators can clearly identify human-written content, social or psychological bias toward peer-authored text emerges, in contrast, when uncertain, their intuitive preferences tend to favor machine outputs.

 \paragraph{Are Humans Good Emotional Support?} \emph{Not necessary.} Interestingly, for emotion-rich questions (QA-emo), where human responses are expected to be more empathetic and be preferred, three out of four annotators actually preferred the machine-generated responses.
 The remaining annotator disliked both human and machine answers in 22\% of the cases.
 The annotator feedback suggested that this was influenced by the presence of mean-spirited responses from Zhihu users, where some human answers expressed personal biases and lacked empathy (see \appref{app:humanpreference}).